 University of California - Irvine

 This project develops a Chip-Scale Personal Navigation System to localize emergency responders, assets, and people indoors and in covered environments, where GPS signals are unusable.
-We are developing Micro-Electro-Mechanical Systems (MEMS) technology within this project and investigation cellular signals (CDMA & LTE), Digital TV, and WiFi, and exploring the availability of signals within building infrastructure.
-Cooperative Localization is utilized by a team of mobile agents equipped with the uNavChip, with communication and computational capabilities, jointly processing a relative measurement between any two agents leading to increase in localization accuracy. - July 2019
+UC Irvine is developing Micro-Electro-Mechanical Systems (MEMS) technology within this project and investigating cellular signals (CDMA & LTE), Digital TV, and WiFi, for position determination inside buildings.
+Cooperative Localization is also being investigated for a team of mobile agents equipped with the uNavChip and communication and computational capabilities.
+Jointly processing a relative measurement between any two agents could lead to additional increases in localization accuracy. - July 2019

-Based on Inertial Navigation augmented by ZUPting algorithms.
-The team will work to integrate the custom designed MEMS Inertial Measurement Unit (IMU) integrated on the same chip with micromachined ultrasonic transducers (CMUTs).
+Based on Inertial Navigation augmented by Zero Velocity Updates (ZUPting) algorithms, the team will work to integrate the custom designed MEMS Inertial Measurement Unit (IMU) integrated on the same chip with micromachined ultrasonic transducers (CMUTs).
 The IMU+CMUT localization unit will be integrated in the sole of shoes, for the most efficient compensation of drift.
-The IMU will derive the absolute orientation and position, which are regularly re-calibrated by ultrasonic transducers with Zero Velocity Updates (ZUPting) algorithms.
+The IMU will derive the absolute orientation and position, which are regularly re-calibrated by ultrasonic transducers with ZUPting algorithms.

 Based on Signals of Opportunity.
-ZUPting in Deterministic Localization approach allows to contain the error growth, however the uncertainty will still propagate due errors in determination of zero velocity updates and residual uncompensated errors due to the pattern of motion.
-The Probabilistic Localization approach aims to exploit cellular signals of opportunity, which are abundant and usable in GPS challenged environments, turning cellular transmitters into our own “dedicated pseudolites.”
+ZUPting in the Deterministic Localization approach helps contain the error growth, however the uncertainty will still propagate due to errors in determination of the zero velocity updates and residual uncompensated errors due to the pattern of motion.
+The Probabilistic Localization approach aims to exploit cellular signals of opportunity, which are abundant and usable in GPS challenged environments, turning cell towers into something analogous to terrestrial GPS satellites.